-This no-sew rainbow scarf is the perfect birthday or holiday gift kids can make!
+This no-sew rainbow scarf made from fleece is the perfect birthday or holiday gift kids can make!
 How-to video AND printable instructions below.

 If I was like Oprah and had a bunch of “Favorite Things” for holiday gift giving, this no-sew rainbow scarf would be at the top.
 Last year, my daughter and I made these for all the cousins, grandparents and aunts for Christmas gifts, and they were a huge hit.
 They are so easy to make, but they look so cool that kids and grown-ups alike will actually wear them.
 (Um, no offense to 90 percent of kid hand-made wares.)
 For a couple of the grown-ups, instead of rainbow colors, we chose different colors, such as two shades of blue.
 My sister ended up using this same DIY scarf craft for her daughter’s birthday party, with Valentine’s Day colors instead.
 She pre-cut all of the circles so the girls could weave their own scarves in any pattern they like.
 And then the girls made pom poms to attach.